 - Before uploading or publishing your progress audit data, you must remove any unnecessary personal information such as employee names.

 Personal information means information or an opinion (including information or an opinion forming part of a database) that is recorded in any form and whether true or not, about an individual whose identity is apparent, or can reasonably be identified, from the information or opinion.
 It does not include information of a kind to which the Health Records Act 2001 applies.
 This definition has been taken from section 3 of the Privacy and Data Protection Act 2014.
-Refer to the for further information about your organisation’s responsibilities.
+Refer to the Privacy and confidentiality section of this guidance for further information about your organisation’s responsibilities.

 Stage 3 - data analysis

 - Upload your progress audit data using the reporting platform.
 Follow the instructions in the reporting platform user guide.

 Tip: The workforce reporting template captures data in a unit level format.
 We have designed it this way to help organisations prepare and validate their data most efficiently in 2023.